Top 10 Telemedicine Specialties & Treatment Areas for 2020

 Job opportunity outlook in family practice telemedicine

-The good news is that the integration of telehealth technology into women’s health practices is poised to help mitigate this alarming workforce shortage.
+The good news is that integrating telehealth technology into women’s health practices is poised to help mitigate this alarming workforce shortage.
 Organizations such as Planned Parenthood are already embracing on-demand video consultations for birth control and UTI treatment as a means to improve access and expand the reach of women’s healthcare.

 Telehealth applications in women’s health:

 - Birth control prescription management and monitoring

 - Reproductive guidance